Absolute7070/Globalmeatconsumption_data_analysis/README.md

 # Data analysis: Relationship between meat consumption and life expectancy

+## Description
-## It is nearly established scientific fact that consuming too much meat is harmful to our health.
+It is nearly established scientific fact that consuming too much meat is harmful to our health.
 I explore if there is a correlation between life expectancy (as an indicator of health) and meat consumption.
 I used data from Wikipedia and other websites to get meat consumption of different countries and their life expectancy at birth.

 ## Visuals
 ![image](https://user-images.githubusercontent.com/96607633/158109747-984381b7-9648-4015-b9cc-c64a6004b9d6.png)